 Recommending Coaching for Senior Leadership

 Recent experiences of working with senior leadership teams have reminded me of the significant and powerful contribution executive coaching can make in supporting individuals.
 Although Coach Mentoring Ltd consultants provide executive coaches to a wide range of organisations, it would seem that executive coaching is not something that is being readily recommended to senior people, even in companies where coaching is a feature of their development activities.
 It’s definitely a strong option to consider for senior leadership development.

 The Benefits of Executive Coaching

 Rather than explore the reasons why not, I think we need to revisit the why and what questions of executive coaching.
-This will remind us of the benefits executive coaching offers and to help us have the confidence to recommend this when working with senior teams.
+This will remind us of the benefits it offers and to help us have the confidence to recommend this when working with senior teams.
 So when we’re talking to them it’s clear what’s in it for them.

 Executive coaching — why it helps?